AI Tools for Small Business: A Practical Guide

 Google Gemini

-Best for: Research, fact-checking, Google Workspace integration Cost: Free tier available, $20/month for Advanced
+Best for: Research, fact-checking, Google Workspace integration Cost: Free tier available; paid plans vary — check their website

 If your business runs on Google tools, Gemini fits right in.
 Strengths: Good at research, integrates with Docs/Sheets/Gmail.
 Weaknesses: More cautious with responses.